AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

-When profiling for GPUs, AMReX recommends ``nvprof``, NVIDIA's visual profiler.  ``nvprof`` returns data on how long each kernel launch lasted on the GPU, ithe number of threads and registers used, the occupancy of the GPU and recommendations for improving the code.
+When profiling for GPUs, AMReX recommends ``nvprof``, NVIDIA's visual profiler.  ``nvprof`` returns data on how long each kernel launch lasted on the GPU, the number of threads and registers used, the occupancy of the GPU and recommendations for improving the code.
 For more information on how to use ``nvprof``, see NVIDIA's User's Guide as well as the help webpages of your favorite supercomputing facility that uses NVIDIA GPUs.